-1 under unjust conditions such as a lack of 2 physical and human resources.
-Our work as a community school wasn't finished when the SRC 3 4 closed Wilson in 2013.
-We had many areas in 5 which we could improve and yet we were working together to do so, including our fight to keep 6 7 our school open.
-In many ways we were what democracy looks like.
-Like our Wilson 8 9 community, the citizens of this City are fighting for the right to create and sustain 10 11 schools that are made of, by and for the 12 communities they serve.
-They fight against the undemocratic assault in their schools and 13 communities in the name of school reform, which 14 are far too long in this City and state liberal 15 16 agenda that seeks to take our greatest public good, our schools, and hand them over to 17 18 private interest, more interested in profits 19 and propagation than people.
-I believe that every school in this City should be a community 20 21 school in which students, families, community 22 members and educators share equally and 23 equitably in their responsibility for creating 24 and sustaining schools that address the
+- 1 under unjust conditions such as a lack of - 2 physical and human resources.
+Our work as a - 3 community school wasn't finished when the SRC - 4 closed Wilson in 2013.
+We had many areas in - 5 which we could improve and yet we were working - 6 together to do so, including our fight to keep - 7 our school open.
+In many ways we were what - 8 democracy looks like.
+Like our Wilson - 9 community, the citizens of this City are - 10 fighting for the right to create and sustain - 11 schools that are made of, by and for the - 12 communities they serve.
+They fight against the - 13 undemocratic assault in their schools and - 14 communities in the name of school reform, which - 15 are far too long in this City and state liberal - 16 agenda that seeks to take our greatest public - 17 good, our schools, and hand them over to - 18 private interest, more interested in profits - 19 and propagation than people.
+I believe that - 20 every school in this City should be a community - 21 school in which students, families, community - 22 members and educators share equally and - 23 equitably in their responsibility for creating - 24 and sustaining schools that address the

-holistic interests and needs of every human

-being who calls that school home because that

-is what schools in this City of sisterly and

-brotherly love should look like.
-That is what

-schools in the United States of America should

-look like.
-That is what democracy looks like.

-Thank you.

-COUNCIL PRESIDENT CLARKE: Thank

-you for your testimony, sir.

-Good morning.

-MR. BARTLETT: Good morning,

-Council President Clarke and members of

-Council.
-I'm Chris Bartlett, the executive

-director of the William Way Lesbian, Gay,

-Bisexual and Transgender Community Center and a

-longtime resident of South Philadelphia.
-I

-join you today to support the Mayor's efforts

-to fund pre-K programs, one of the great

-equalizers to provide all Philadelphians with

-the opportunity to fully realize their lives

-and thus to strengthen every neighborhood of

-our City.
-In my three decades of LGBT advocacy

-and in my six years as director at William Way,
+- 1 holistic interests and needs of every human - 2 being who calls that school home because that - 3 is what schools in this City of sisterly and - 4 brotherly love should look like.
+That is what - 5 schools in the United States of America should - 6 look like.
+That is what democracy looks like. - 7 Thank you. - 8 COUNCIL PRESIDENT CLARKE: Thank - 9 you for your testimony, sir. - Good morning. - 11 MR. BARTLETT: Good morning, - 12 Council President Clarke and members of - 13 Council.
+I'm Chris Bartlett, the executive - 14 director of the William Way Lesbian, Gay, - 15 Bisexual and Transgender Community Center and a - 16 longtime resident of South Philadelphia.
+I - join you today to support the Mayor's efforts - 18 to fund pre-K programs, one of the great - 19 equalizers to provide all Philadelphians with - 20 the opportunity to fully realize their lives - 21 and thus to strengthen every neighborhood of - 22 our City.
+In my three decades of LGBT advocacy - 23 and in my six years as director at William Way, - 24 I have seen the importance of strengthening our

-1 educational system to help create a citizenry that will fulfill upon Philadelphia's 2 reputation as the greatest city in the United 3 4 States for its LGBT citizens of all ages.
-5 Though on the face of it, Universal 6 Pre-K may not seem to be a top issue for LGBT citizens, I have made the case to the LGBT 7 community and its allies that the fate of our 8 9 educational system is the most pressing issue for LGBT citizens and all Philadelphians.
-10 11 Universal Pre-K will help to level the playing 12 field so that LGBT children, and particularly LGBT children of color, have improved 13 opportunities for their education and thus for 14 their success in society.
-As you know, 15 high-quality pre-K reduces achievement gaps.
-16 This benefits not only the individual student, 17 18 her or himself, but also creates a citizenry 19 that through a stronger educational system is less likely to exhibit the homophobic, 20 21 transphobic and racist attitudes that are often 22 a function of lack of educational opportunity.
-23 High quality pre-K sets the stage for a 24 generation of students who are equipped not
+- 1 educational system to help create a citizenry - 2 that will fulfill upon Philadelphia's - 3 reputation as the greatest city in the United - 4 States for its LGBT citizens of all ages. - 5 Though on the face of it, Universal - 6 Pre-K may not seem to be a top issue for LGBT - 7 citizens, I have made the case to the LGBT - 8 community and its allies that the fate of our - 9 educational system is the most pressing issue - 10 for LGBT citizens and all Philadelphians. - 11 Universal Pre-K will help to level the playing - 12 field so that LGBT children, and particularly - 13 LGBT children of color, have improved - 14 opportunities for their education and thus for - 15 their success in society.
+As you know, - 16 high-quality pre-K reduces achievement gaps. - 17 This benefits not only the individual student, - 18 her or himself, but also creates a citizenry - 19 that through a stronger educational system is - 20 less likely to exhibit the homophobic, - 21 transphobic and racist attitudes that are often - 22 a function of lack of educational opportunity. - 23 High quality pre-K sets the stage for a - 24 generation of students who are equipped not